Evacuteer Frequently Asked Questions, and Answers!

 Q. Can I use the CAE to evacuate?

-It is intended as a means of last resort for citizens who have no alternative evacuation plan.
+It is intended as a means of last resort for residents who have no alternative evacuation plan.
 We recommend that Evacuteers self-evacuate in personal vehicles.

-Q. How long are shifts?
+Q. How long is a shift?
 If I am an Evacuteer, when will I have time to prepare for my own evacuation?

-Evacuteer shifts are approximately seven hours long.
+You are only asked to serve one 7-hour shift.
 While this schedule gives Evacuteers time to make independent evacuation preparations during off-hours, we strongly recommend that Evacuteers make all necessary preparations before showing up for duty.

 Q. If I serve with Evacuteer during the CAE activation, will I be given time to eat and what do I need to bring?